Exciting Events in Peterborough This Spring and Summer

 The Peterborough Dragon Boat Festival

-Whether you’re downsizing, going to school or looking for more space, Peterborough’s friendly and supportive community makes it one of the best cities in the province to live in.
+Whether you’re downsizing, going to school or looking for more space, Peterborough’s friendly and supportive community makes it one of the best cities in the province to call home.

 Want to know more?
 Check out our community guide.